tl-its-umich-edu/ar-sandbox/Unity/2019.1/AR Foundation Template/README.md

 5. Build the project with &#8984; + B or by clicking the Build and Run button in the file menu.
 6. Select a folder to save the exported project into.

+(The built project should just be displaying the camera feed with no AR elements because no objects have been placed in the scene.)

+# Using This Template to Create New Projects

+To start developing new projects with this template, duplicate this folder and rename it.

+Also, make sure to change the Company Name and the iOS Bundle Identifier in Project Settings.

 # Components of This Project

 There are a few components of the sample scene that need to be taken into